-We use mailchimp to send the following types of email newsletters:
+We use Shopify Email to send the following types of email newsletters:

-- News and promotions to our FarmBot newsletter email list which contains all addresses that have opted-in to email marketing from us.
+- News and promotions to all email addresses that have opted-in to email marketing from us either via checkout or a newsletter signup form.

-- Customer-specific news to our all customers list. (this list is rarely used)
+- News relevant to only paying customers. (this list is rarely used)

 - Developer-specific news to our FarmBot developers list.